HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * EHRs **SHALL** support Notification Bundles with [``full resource payload``]({{site.data.fhir.ver.subscriptionsIg}}/payloads.html#full-resource) as outlined in the Backport Subscriptions IG.

-* For the health care surveys reporting Ig, EHRs **SHALL** include the Encounter resource which was closed as part of the Notification Bundle.
+* For the health care surveys content implementation guide, EHRs **SHALL** include the Encounter resource which was closed as part of the Notification Bundle.

 * EHRs **SHALL** support operations and APIs for Subscription, Notification Bundle, Subscription status resources as outlined in the [EHR Capability Statement](CapabilityStatement-health-care-surveys-reporting-ehr.html).